Sociology (SOCI) 287

 Hathaway, William T. (2015).
 Lila, The Revolutionary.
 St Albert, AB: Avatar Publications.

-The online course materials includes a study guide.
+The online course materials include a study guide.

 The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.